bigkorupto/awesome-nocode/README.md

 - [**No Code Compiler**](https://github.com/tahnik/nocode-compiler) by Tahnik Mustasin -- The perfect no code compiler that compiles nothing to all platforms.
 Enjoy fast, native application performance at no cost.

+- [**No Code OhChain**](https://github.com/sjwaight/ohchain) by Simon Waight -- The first blockchain implementation based on nocode framework.

+- [**No Code The Hard Way**](https://github.com/fdegir/nocode-the-hard-way) by Fatih Degirmenci -- setting up NoCode cluster the hard way.

 ## No Code Trivia Quiz